Plastic Free Shopping: 100+ Best Zero Waste Stores in UK

 Get Loose, London

-Part of Hackney City Farm and a social enterprise, Get Loose opened this summer and sells organic pasta, fruit, nuts pulses, grains, mylks in glass bottles, cheese in compostable wrapping and lots more.
+Part of Hackney City Farm and a social enterprise, Get Loose sells organic pasta, fruit, nuts pulses, grains, mylks in glass bottles, cheese in compostable wrapping and lots more.

 The Refill Larder, Teddington